-NOTE: To protect themselves, practitioners should never provide services without a signed agreement that clearly describes the scope of services to be provided, limits the obligations of the practitioners and assigns the risks that the practitioner will assume.
+NOTE: To protect themselves, practitioners should never provide services without a signed agreement that clearly describes the scope of services to be provided, clearly limits the obligations of the practitioners, and clearly assigns the risks that the practitioner will assume.
 Practitioners should assume only risks that are within their ability to control and never those where the performance of a third party, such as a contractor or supplier, might influence the outcome.

 To avoid liability for information contained in shop drawings, the reviewing practitioner's organization should explicitly limit the scope of the practitioner's review, both in the contract for engineering services and on the shop drawing stamp itself.
-Shop drawing stamps should include language that strictly limits any implied approval, by, for example, conspicuously noting:

-"This review is limited to determining conformance with the design intent and the information provided in the project documents."
+Shop drawing stamps should include language that strictly limits any implied approval, by noting that the scope of the submittal review is limited to determining conformance with the design intent and the information provided in the project documents.